• Skip to primary navigation

 A silver spoon scoops out the membrane and seeds from a jalapeno.

-The chopped ingredients for pineapple pico de gallo sit in a stainless steel bowl topped with minced garlic.
+The chopped ingredients for pineapple pico de gallo sit in a stainless steel bowl.

 Finished pineapple pico de gallo is shown in a stainless steel bowl with a wooden spoon.